Intrinsic Stochastic Differential Equations and Extended Ito Formula on Manifolds: Intrinsic Stochastic Differential Equations using diffusion generator.

-We have already seen that the diffusion generator obtained by the first order vector field results in Intrinsic representation of Stratonovich SDE.
+We have already seen that the diffusion generator obtained using the first order vector field results in the Intrinsic representation of the Stratonovich SDE.
 Now, we will try to construct the diffusion generator using second order differential equations.
-In general second order differential equations are vector fields on $TM$ such that if $c(t)$ is the solution curve of the vector field, then $T\tau\cdot \dot{c}(t) = c(t)$.
-In terms of the covariant derivative $\nabla$, the second order equations are given as $\nabla_{\dot{x}}\dot{x} = V(x)$, for some $V\in \mathfrak{X}(M)$.
-In order to define a covariant derivative, we need a connection on the manifold.
-With this we know that for $\nabla_{\dot{x}}\dot{x} = V(x)$, $\ddot{x}^i(t) = V^i(x) -\Gamma^i_{jk}\dot{x}^j\dot{x}^k$.
-Therefore, in local coordinates $(U,\chi)$ the diffusion generator is given as,
+A second order differential equations is defined by a vector field $Z$ on the tangent bundle $TM$ such that $T\tau_M\circ Z = Id_{TM}$.